labubou/TAConnect/PROJECT_GUIDE.md

 # 🛠️ TAConnect Project Guide

 Welcome to the **TAConnect Technical Documentation**.
+TAConnect is a **fully self-hostable** platform that you can deploy on your own infrastructure.
 This guide covers everything you need to set up, develop, test, and contribute to the project.

 ---